Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Magnetic Hamiltonian and finite temperature magnetism

 where $\mathcal H_{0}$ is the sum of the kinetic and potential energies of the electrons, $\mathcal H_{\rm C}$ represents the Coulomb interaction term, $\mathcal H_{\rm SOC}$ is the SOC term, $\mathcal H_{\rm CEF}$ is the CEF contribution, and $\mathcal H_{\rm spin}$ is the exchange interaction between spins.
 It is observed that the SOC gaps for free $RE^{3+}$ ions are all above 200 K, with the exceptions of Sm and Eu \cite{Dieke:61}.
 Consequently, in most scenarios, it is sufficient to consider only the last two terms, which form an effective magnetic Hamiltonian describing thermodynamics at the temperatures of interest.

 Having addressed the CEF Hamiltonian in Section \ref{section:Ion}, our focus now turns to the spin Hamiltonian $\mathcal H_{\rm spin}$.
 Regardless of which rare-earth-based compound is considered, the description of $\mathcal H_{\rm spin}$ based on total angular momentum $\bm{\hat{J}}$ is always applicable.
 For the triangular lattice, the spin Hamiltonian $\mathcal H_{\rm spin}$ for the angular momentum $\bm{\hat{J}}$ can be further simplified based on symmetry analysis.
-The interactions along the $\bm{\delta}_1$-bond allow four spatial symmetry operations: one is the $C_{2}$ rotational operation along the $\bm{\delta}_1$-bond, another is the $C_{3}$ rotational operation along the c-axis, and the translations $T_{1}$ and $T_{2}$ along the $\bm{\delta}_1$-bond and $\bm{\delta}_2$-bond directions, respectively.
-Considering these symmetry operations \cite{PhysRevX.9.021017,PhysRevB.94.035107}, the spin Hamiltonian $\mathcal H_{\rm spin}$ can be expressed in the following form \cite{liu2024Finite}:
+The interactions along the $\bm{\delta}_1$-bond allow four spatial symmetry operations: one is the $C_{2}$ rotational operation along the $\bm{\delta}_1$-bond, another is the $C_{3}$ rotational operation along the $c$-axis, and the translations $T_{1}$ and $T_{2}$ along the $\bm{\delta}_1$-bond and $\bm{\delta}_2$-bond directions, respectively.
+Considering these symmetry operations \cite{PhysRevB.94.035107,PhysRevX.9.021017}, the spin Hamiltonian $\mathcal H_{\rm spin}$ can be expressed as \cite{liu2024Finite}:

 where $\hat{J}_{i}^{\alpha}$ ($\alpha = x, y, z$) is the components of angular momentum $\bm{\hat{J}}$ operators at site $i$ after SOC and $\hat{J}_{i}^{\pm} = \hat{J}_{i}^{x} \pm i\hat{J}_{i}^{y}$ are non-Hermitian ladder operators.
 The NN anisotropic spin interactions are denoted by $\vartheta_{zz}$, $\vartheta_{\pm}$, $\vartheta_{\pm\pm}$, and $\vartheta_{z \pm}$.
 The phase factor $\gamma_{i j}$ is taken as 1, $e^{i\frac{2\pi}{3}}$, $e^{-i\frac{2\pi}{3}}$ along the three bonds $\bm{\delta}_1,\bm{\delta}_2,$ and $\bm{\delta}_3$ [see Fig. \ref{fig:structure}(c)].